The path to Net Zero

-Scientists estimate that limiting global warming to 1.5 degrees Celsius by 2050 would reduce the odds of initiating the most dangerous and irreversible effects of climate change.
+Scientists estimate that limiting global warming to 1.5° C by 2050 would reduce the odds of initiating the most dangerous and irreversible effects of climate change.
 However, The Earth’s temperature only responds slowly to reductions in greenhouse gas emissions.
-It will only stop warming when collectively, we reach ‘net zero’ carbon dioxide emissions.
+It will only stop warming when collectively, we reach ‘Net Zero’ carbon dioxide emissions.

-To the right is a recent snapshot of the Keeling Curve, tracking the CO2 concentration in the atmosphere at Mauna Loa observatory in the Pacific.
-450ppm is seen by many as crunchtime for the climate crisis and we’re creeping ever closer.
+To the right is a recent snapshot of the Keeling Curve, produced by the Mauna Loa observatory which tracks the CO2 concentration in the atmosphere.
+If we keep the concentration below 450ppm, climate science models predict we have a 50% chance of stabilizing the average global temperature at a 2° C increase.
+So 450ppm is seen by many as crunch time for the climate crisis and we’re creeping ever closer.

 In 2019, the UK Government amended the Climate Change Act 2008 to introduce a legally enforceable target of net zero greenhouse gas emissions by 2050, so carbon neutrality is now a target enshrined in law.